 Policy Development Process

-This document describes the two options considered by the LACNIC policy development process (normal and expedited), the mechanisms that allow its operation, and the appeal system.
+This document describes the two options considered by the LACNIC policy development process (normal and expedited), the mechanisms that allow for its operation, and the appeal system.

-For information purposes, the definition of ‘consensus’ used by the RIRs and the IETF is actually that of ‘rough consensus’, which allows better clarifying the goal in this context, given that ‘consensus’ (Latin for agreement) might be interpreted as ‘agreed by all’ (unanimity).
+The definition of consensus used by the RIRs and the Internet Engineering Task Force (IETF) is actually that of rough consensus, which allows for better clarification of the intended goal.
+In this context, consensus may be interpreted as agreement by all or unanimity.
 More specifically, RFC7282, explains that “Rough consensus is achieved when all issues are addressed, but not necessarily accommodated.”
 Consequently, in this document achieving consensus should be interpreted as having arrived at a rough consensus.

 - Public Policy List